 Ensuring Digital Medical Transcription Safety

 Medical transcription involves managing intimate, sensitive and confidential information.
 Securing patient information is of the utmost importance.
-Organizations must verify their digital transcription providers are HIPAA compliant and leveraging advanced cybersecurity solutions that protect this information.
+Organizations must verify their digital transcription providers are leveraging advanced cybersecurity solutions that protect this information.

 Accurate transcription is also critical for patient safety.
 There are many medical terms that a computer might detect as sounding similar, but which have different meanings and therefore diagnoses.
 It’s crucial that one’s chosen technology provider guarantees a high level of accuracy when transcribing patient files and medical history records to prevent misdiagnosis.
 Accurate documentation can also be critical for investigations, such as in malpractice lawsuits.